Intra-household bargaining: Household dynamics

 The household is traditionally described as a single economic unit that "works as a group for its own good", meaning all members of the household contribute in an altruistic manner towards the benefit and functioning of the entire household.
 The household is "the basic residential unit in which economic production, consumption, inheritance, child rearing, and shelter are organized and carried out".
 Though it is not always synonymous with family, in the case of intra-household bargaining, in which members of the household are considered to be one unit, the household is generally synonymous.

 Because a household is composed of various individuals, conflicts of interest arise.
-These conflicts of interest make bargaining a necessary fact of household life and create a household environment that is not universally governed by altruism.
+These conflicts of interest make bargaining a necessary part of family life and produce a setting where altruism is not always the guiding principle.
 These conflicts of interest have the potential to create a spectrum of intra-household dynamics, ranging from a non-cooperative to a cooperative household (which is directly reflective of game theoretic bargaining models).
 In the non-cooperative model, each household member acts in order to maximize his or her own utility; in the cooperative model, households act as a unit to "maximize the welfare of their members" (described above as altruism).

 Bargaining power

 Bargaining power is "the relative capacity of each of the parties to a negotiation or dispute to compel or secure agreements on its own terms".
+In its simplest definition, ‘bargaining’ is a socio-economic phenomenon involving two parties, who can cooperate towards the creation of a commonly desirable surplus, over whose distribution the parties are in conflict.
 In other words, "if both parties are on equal footing in a debate, then they will have equal bargaining power", and, conversely, if one party has an advantageous position in the debate, the parties have unequal bargaining power.

 More specifically, what determines the equality or inequality of bargaining power is the relative fallback positions or "threat points" of the individuals in the bargaining process; that is, which bargainer has more to lose (economically, socially, etc.)?
 In the context of intra-household bargaining, an individual's bargaining power and fallback position are defined by one's ability to survive and thrive outside the family.